st0bb3n/random-insult/README.md

 # random-insult
-Types out a random insult every one second and sends it.
+Types out a random insult and send it every one second*.

+*delay can be modified

 ## Requirements
 Requires Python 3.x, Pip, and Pynput.